 The North London Lions are an Aussie Rules football club, based north of the River Thames in London.

-Founded in 1990, today we field three teams regularly in AFL London competitions (two men's teams plus a women's team).
+Founded in 1990, today we field three teams in the AFL London league (two men's teams and one women's team).
 We are a Club that prides itself on being competitive and social in equal measures.
-On the field we take our sport seriously and play to win, while off the field we make the most (and then some) of every social opportunity.
-Our community today, and including hundreds of ex-Lions covers London, the UK, Australia and most other parts of the globe, including all of Europe, North and South America, Asia and more.
+On the field we take our sport seriously and play to win, while off the field we make the most of every social opportunity.
+Our community today, and including hundreds of ex-Lions covers London, the UK, Australia and most other parts of the globe, including Europe, North and South America, Asia and more.

 The 90's was a period of growth and consolidation for the Lions.
 Despite never quite making it to win a Grand Final, the Lions were consistently competitive on the field.
 Home games were played at Hendon Rugby Club initially, before a move to Mill Hill Rugby Club in 1994.
 The Club grew slowly but steadily across this decade.
 In 1997 another founding Club the Lea Valley Saints folded, however a number of their players chose to join the North London Lions.
 1998 saw the Club training for the first time in Regents Park (as well as playing home games at Turnpike Lane), and the Lions have been a feature at Regents Park ever since.